Sydney Metro (2008 proposal): North West Metro

 While Rudd made statements in support of the privatisation plan, he was lukewarm about North West Metro as a way to spend the proceeds.
-He and his treasurer, Wayne Swan, wanted an iconic Western Sydney project to attach their names to, just as Whitlam had done with Westmead Hospital.
+He and his treasurer, Wayne Swan, wanted an iconic western Sydney project to attach their names to, just as Whitlam had done with Westmead Hospital.
 North West Metro, serving the safe Liberal seats of Greenway and Mitchell, was an unappealing electoral prospect.
 Instead they offered $75 million, to be shared among the mainland states, to progress planning for a range of road and public transport projects.
 West Metro was on the list; North West Metro was not.

 The Property Council and the Planning Institute were not enthused by North West Metro either.
-They considered fixing the existing CityRail network a more urgent priority, particularly since trains from the growing Macquarie Park area on the soon-to-be-completed Epping–Chatswood line, would have to compete for space on the Sydney Harbour Bridge with existing North Shore Line services.
+They considered fixing the existing CityRail network a more urgent priority, particularly since trains from the growing Macquarie Park area on the soon-to-be-completed Epping to Chatswood line, would have to compete for space on the Sydney Harbour Bridge with existing North Shore Line services.

 Failed privatisation

 The rail unions were none too keen on a private metro operator competing with RailCorp, but it was the Electrical Trades Union (ETU), ideologically opposed to the privatisation of the electricity businesses, that led opposition to the plan.
 The ETU had the good fortune that its then secretary, Bernie Riordan, was also the president of the state branch of the Australian Labor Party.
-The secretary of the Unions NSW, John Robertson, was also a member of the ETU and opposed the privatisation.
+The secretary of Unions NSW, John Robertson, was also a member of the ETU and opposed the privatisation.
 The party secretary, Karl Bitar, and his deputy, Luke Foley, were less ideologically committed on the issue, but their polling showed that the public was against a sale and – more importantly – tiring of Iemma and his team.
 They too came down against Iemma's plan.

-Iemma and Costa were not successful in their privatisation proposal.
-In August 2008, the Liberal Opposition, led by moderate Barry O'Farrell, saw an opportunity to wound Iemma by denying him the opportunity to build the metro.
-The Greens, the Opposition and the Labor MPs that threatened to 'cross the floor', had the numbers to defeat the Government in the upper house.
-North West Metro could not be delivered without privatisation; Iemma's leadership was doomed.
-Within the space of a few days, Costa and Iemma all quit politics.
+In 2008, Iemma and treasurer Michael Costa proposed a scheme to privatise the electricity network in New South Wales at the state Labor conference which was voted down.
+In August 2008, the Liberal opposition, led by moderate Barry O'Farrell, saw an opportunity to wound Iemma by denying him the opportunity to build the metro.
+The Greens, the opposition and the Labor MPs that threatened to cross the floor, had the numbers to defeat the government in the upper house.
+Within the space of a few days, Costa and Iemma quit politics.